romantomjak/packer-proxmox-template/README.md

 - [Packer](https://www.packer.io/downloads)
 - [Debian installation image](https://www.debian.org/distrib/) uploaded to Proxmox VE

+Launching a virtual machine requires an operating system to be installed.
 VM installation is usually done using an ISO image file and depending on the OS, this can be a time consuming task one might want to avoid.

+Templates provide an easy way to deploy many VMs of the same type, but naturally we don't want them to be _completely_ identical.
+They may need a different hostname, an IP address, etc.

 ## Automating Debian installation using preseeding

 Preseeding provides a way to answer questions asked during the installation process, without having to manually enter the answers while the installation is running.

-This is the [preseed.cfg](preseed.cfg) that will be used to create the virtual machine template.
-It makes some assumptions such as what the root password should be (hint: it's `toor`) and a few other things, so be sure to check it out and modify to fit your needs.

-## Virtual machine initialization

-Cloud-init is the industry standard multi-distribution method for cross-platform instance initialization.

-This is the [cloud.cfg](cloud.cfg) that will be used to configure the virtual machine on first boot.
+You can check out the configuration for standard Debian 10 installation in [preseed.cfg](preseed.cfg).

+## Post-installation configuration

+Cloud-init is useful for initial machine configuration like creating users or preseeding `authorized_keys` file for SSH authentication.
+You can check out the configuration in [cloud.cfg](cloud.cfg).

-Note that `cloud_init_public_ssh_key` variable will be used to replace the placeholder value `PACKER_CLOUD_INIT_PUBLIC_SSH_KEY` with your actual public key in `cloud.cfg` file.
+> The `cloud_init_public_ssh_key` variable must contain the public key you will use to authenticate with all machines built from this template.
+It will be used to preseed the `~/.ssh/authorized_keys` file.
 This is to avoid commiting public key into a git repository.

 ## Creating a new VM Template

-Templates provide an easy way to deploy many VMs of the same type.

 Templates are created by converting an existing VM to a template.
 As soon as the VM is converted, it cannot be started anymore.
 If you want to modify an existing template, you need to create a new template.